-After just thirty years, this company's dedication to quality and reliability has put them on top of their industry, and they have no intention of slowing down.
-Bill Walsh has the story.
+After just thirty years, this company’s dedication to quality and reliability has put them on top of their industry.

 Makita U.S.A., Inc. opened its doors in New York in 1970.
 Its parent company, Makita, had been in operation in Japan since 1915, and was chiefly involved in building electric motors.
 This was its first facility in the United States.
 Now operating on American soil, its catalog consisted of fewer than 20 tools, although its reputation was already well-established.
 Its innovations in manufacturing dependable, reliable power tools such as saws, drills and sanders soon created a huge demand for Makita products.
 Sales increased steadily each year, and within five years, distribution centers were opened in Chicago, Los Angeles and Houston.
 Now, not quite 30 years later, there are seven distribution centers and over 1000 authorized service centers nationwide.
 Makita’s humble selection of fewer than 20 tools has exploded into full lines of just about any cordless tool and accessory imaginable, power drills, fastening tools, grinders, polishers, sanders, hammers, outdoor equipment, planers and plate joiners, compressors and pneumatic tools, routers and saws and woodworking machines.
 This tremendous growth and success is due to Makita’s determination to make the best, most reliable, and most innovative power tools available.
 As Vice President of Marketing Ken Hefley says, “This company is committed to power tools.
 That is the heartbeat of our company.
 We don’t make toasters, we don’t make microwave ovens; we make power tools, period.
 We’re dedicated to making sure that our tools meet the user’s needs.”